Russia Challenges WADA Doping Ban - UrduPoint

 Moscow, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2019 ) :Russia on Friday formally contested its ban from major sporting events over doping violations, the head of its RUSADA anti-doping agency said.

-"In accordance with established procedure, today we have sent a package of documents to WADA," RUSADA chief Yury Ganus told reporters in Moscow.
+"In accordance with established procedure, today we have sent a package of documents to WADA," RUSADA director general Yury Ganus told reporters in Moscow.

+"The package contains a notice about disagreement with WADA sanctions."
+Ganus also said he had sent a letter to WADA informing the anti-doping of his personal stance.

+"I regret to inform you that all my attempts including attempts to introduce changes to the RUSADA notice have failed," said the letter.